mattwj2005/rpihdradio/README.md

 Proof of concept program for portable HD radio using a raspberry pi 3b+ to stream HD on the go without a cell phone connection.

 # Background information
-I would like to dump the audio to a bluetooth device with a specific mac address.... a mac address.
+I would like to dump the audio to a bluetooth device with a specific mac address.... a mac address of my SB360.
 The bluetooth device I am using is an SB360 and can be purchased on Amazon here:

 https://amzn.com/B00RH29CJO